madfam-io/plinto/apps/api/docs/security/README.md

 # Security Documentation

-> **Comprehensive security implementation and compliance for the Plinto API**
+> **Comprehensive security implementation and compliance for the Janua API**

-This section provides detailed security documentation covering implementation, compliance frameworks, and security best practices for the Plinto authentication platform.
+This section provides detailed security documentation covering implementation, compliance frameworks, and security best practices for the Janua authentication platform.

 ## 🛡️ Security Overview

 ### Security Mission
-Plinto is designed with security as a foundational principle, implementing defense-in-depth strategies to protect user data, ensure privacy, and maintain service integrity across all components.
+Janua is designed with security as a foundational principle, implementing defense-in-depth strategies to protect user data, ensure privacy, and maintain service integrity across all components.

 ### Security Objectives
 - **Confidentiality**: Protect sensitive data through encryption and access controls